sidpalas/devops-directive-website/content/posts/2020/04/password-protected-website/index.md

 ### Handling passwords

 Historically, implementing authentication would require adding significant complexity to our website's architecture.
-We would need a database of some kind to store the (hashed) passwords and server side processing to check if a login attempt is valid.
+We would need a database of some kind to store the (hashed) passwords and server-side processing to check if a login attempt is valid.
 We would also probably need to add some form of email confirmation/password reset functionality because people are [terrible at remembering their passwords](https://xkcd.com/936/).
-All of the sudden the one hour task of getting the documentation site set up just ballooned into something that could take weeks to accomplish!
+All of the sudden the one-hour task of getting the documentation site set up just ballooned into something that could take weeks to accomplish!

-Luckily, we don't actually need to take on all of this complexity ourselves.
+Luckily, we don't need to take on all of this complexity ourselves.
 A standard called [OAuth](https://en.wikipedia.org/wiki/OAuth) allows us to leverage the authentication system of another entity (for example, Google) to provide"secure delegated access" to our content.

 ---
 ## Solution (IAP + App engine)

-OAuth by itself would allow us to set up a sign-in flow using an external authentication provider, but for this use case we want the process to be completely hands off.
+OAuth by itself would allow us to set up a sign-in flow using an external authentication provider, but for this use case, we want the process to be completely hands-off.

 This is where Google's [Identity Aware Proxy (IAP)](https://cloud.google.com/iap/docs/concepts-overview) comes in.
 Cloud IAP uses Google Sign-In and GCP's Identity and Access Management (IAM) to handle authentication and authorization to control access to GCP resources.
 Granting access to the site can then be managed using individual Google accounts and/or Google groups.